plusflabby/effective-dollop/README.md

 # Arma Reforger - Admin Tooling

-This project aims to provide server administrators using PCs with a suite of tools for effective server management in Arma Reforger.
+This project aims to provide server administrators using Computer PCs with a suite of tools for effective server management in Arma Reforger.

 ## Features